-Deadly Equines, The Shocking True Story of Meat-Eating & Murderous Horses by CuChullaine O'Reilly, the Founder of the Long Riders' Guild explores the fact that horses can and do eat meat (and can appear to behave in quite a violent manner to get it).
-However, that they can and do eat meat does not mean that they should.
+Deadly Equines, The Shocking True Story of Meat-Eating & Murderous Horses by CuChullaine O'Reilly, the Founder of the Long Riders' Guild, explores the fact that horses can and do eat meat (and can appear to behave in quite a violent manner to get it).
+However, just because they can and do eat meat does not mean that they should.
 A horse may be trained to eat meat, or it may be driven to it by need.
 This doesn’t mean that a regular diet of meat in the long-term is a good thing.
 Your horse may like an occasional bite of your hamburger or tuna sandwich and can eat it without harm.
 However, since we don’t know the long-term effects on most horses, a diet high in meat would be inadvisable (along with expensive).
 Horses have the teeth and digestive system of a highly specialized herbivore.
 Few of us are going to take our horses on Antarctic expeditions and our horses will likely be healthiest eating the diet their digestive system evolved to digest.

 You may already know someone who gets uncomfortable after they eat cabbage, broccoli, kale, brussels sprouts or other vegetables in the cabbage family.
 Your horse may feel the same type of discomfort after eating ‘gassy’ vegetables like these.
 A few leaves or sprouts may not matter, but dumping the old plants over the fence probably isn’t a great idea.

 Moldy or Dusty Hay

 If good pasture is not available, good-quality hay is the next-best choice.
 However, never feed your horse dusty or moldy hay.
 To do so could damage its lungs.
-Here’s why it’s not okay to feed hay that’s only a bit dusty or has a bit of mold in it.
+Learn why it’s not okay to feed hay that’s only a bit dusty or has a bit of mold in it.

 Many people may be surprised to learn that bran mashes are not recommended except as an occasional treat.
 Horses eat a lot of fiber in their normal diet, so adding bran can actually affect the gut flora.
 Bran has little nutrition, so there are much better things to feed a horse than bran or bran mashes.